-Skjern Enge (meadows) is once again one of Northern Europe's most important stops for migrating shorebirds and waterfowls.
-The entire riverdale with its bogs, meadows, and heaths is an impressive and educational nature area.
+Skjern Enge (meadows) is once again one of Northern Europe's most important resting places for migrating shorebirds and waterfowls.
+The entire river valley with its bogs, meadows, and heaths is an impressive nature area.

 The need for more farmland resulted, in the 1950s and 1960s, in a large drainage project in the widespread meadows along Skjern Å. At the same time, the last 26 km of the river Skjern Å was straightened into streamlined channels.
 It was a huge task; the project was the biggest drainage project in Danish history but it was also the last one.

 In the 1980s, the situation changed and it was decided to restore the river's delta with its wetlands, twisting streams, and lakes with reed beds as it was before the drainage project.